 - red or pink heart sprinkles

-- To make the cookies: To the bowl of a stand-up mixer (with the paddle attachment) or a large mixing bowl (using an electric hand mixer), add the butter and sugar.
+- In the bowl of a stand-up mixer (with the paddle attachment) or a large mixing bowl (using an electric hand mixer), add the butter and sugar.
 Beat them together until light and fluffy, about 1 minute.
-Scrape down the sides mix again for a few seconds.
+Scrape down the sides and mix again for a few seconds.
 Add the egg and vanilla extract and beat once more until combined.

 - Sift in the dry ingredients: all-purpose flour, cocoa powder and salt.
 This step is unfortunately necessary because cocoa powder is often times lumpy.